 The worker must verify employment information, including the name of employer and days and hours of employment, for each foster parent.
-The Program Referral should be completed by the Foster Care Social Worker and include the Need for care, including the days and hours they are participating in that Need for each Foster Parent.

 E. Verifying Developmental Need

 The worker must verify income in order for the child to receive services.
 Refer to Chapter Four and Five